Builder's Risk Insurance Explained: Coverage, Exclusions, Cost Factors, and Who Needs It

 On delayed projects, extensions may be needed.

 There is no single flat rate for builder’s risk insurance.
-Pricing depends on the project.
+Pricing depends on the project, the limit, the location, and the coverage choices being made.

-If you want a meaningful quote, it helps to have:
+If you want a useful quote, it helps to have:

 - The project address